seaboyz/You-Dont-Know-JS/scope-closures/ch4.md

 | :--- |
 | Node also exposes several elements "globally," but they're technically not in the `global` scope: `require()`, `__dirname`, `module`, `URL`, and so on. |

-Most developers agree that the global scope shouldn't just be a dumping ground for every variable in your application.
-That's a mess of bugs just waiting to happen.
+***Most developers agree that the global scope shouldn't just be a dumping ground for every variable in your application.*** That's a mess of bugs just waiting to happen.
 But it's also undeniable that the global scope is an important *glue* for practically every JS application.

+***Do not pollute the global enviroment***

 ## Where Exactly is this Global Scope?